Frederick William MacMonnies

 Frederick William MacMonnies (September 28, 1863 – March 22, 1937) was the best known expatriate American sculptor of the Beaux-Arts school, as successful and lauded in France as he was in the United States.
 He was also a highly accomplished painter and portraitist.
 He was born in Brooklyn Heights, Brooklyn, New York and died in New York City.

-Three of MacMonnies' best-known sculptures are Nathan Hale, Bacchante and Infant Faun, and Diana.
+Three of MacMonnies's best-known sculptures are Nathan Hale, Bacchante and Infant Faun, and Diana.

 Apprenticeship and education

 In 1880 MacMonnies began an apprenticeship under Augustus Saint-Gaudens, and was soon promoted to studio assistant, beginning his lifelong friendship with the acclaimed sculptor.
 MacMonnies studied at night with the National Academy of Design and The Art Students League of New York.
 In Saint-Gaudens' studio, he met Stanford White, who was turning to Saint-Gaudens for the prominent sculptures required for his architecture.

 In 1884 MacMonnies traveled to Paris to study sculpture at the École des Beaux-Arts, twice winning the highest award given to foreign students.
 In 1888 he opened a studio in Paris and began to create some of his most famous sculptures, which he submitted annually to the Paris Salon.
 In his atelier, he mentored such notable artists as Janet Scudder and Mary Foote.

 He was taught at the Académie Vitti in 1904.